Estadio Tomás Oroz Gaytán

 Estadio Tomás Oroz Gaytán was a stadium in Ciudad Obregón, Mexico.
 It was primarily used for baseball and served as the home stadium for Yaquis de Obregón.
 It holds 13,000 people.

+The stadium was inaugurated on 12 July 1971.
+Yaquis player Joakim Soria pitched a perfect game against the Naranjeros de Hermosillo on 9 December 2006.

 A new baseball venue, the Estadio Yaquis, was inaugurated on 12 October 2016, by then-governor of Sonora, Claudia Pavlovich Arellano.
+The Estadio Tomás Oroz Gaytán was purchased by the federal government in 2020 for more than MXN$400 million.
+It was subsequently remodeled and used as a baseball academy.